ninsau/portfolio/README.md

 - Use Font Awesome in your project
 - Both external stylesheets have been included in the **css/ folder**
 - Upload your markup onto your github page when you are done.

+You can find the view of the [sample portfolio](https://www.theprogrammershub.net)